 So what should know in Lyme Disease Awareness Month?
 Perhaps tick safety best practices and staying informed about research in treatment should be at the center of our awareness.
 This blog is focused solely on Lyme Disease in Central Mass and will have the most current updates to educate Central Mass residents about Lyme Disease.

-We also urge you to consider a perimeter tick spray around your home.
+We also urge you to consider a perimeter tick treatment around your home.
 Experts recommend perimeter sprays as one important step in tick safety best practices.
 Our yards are where we spend most of our time outdoors.
 It only makes sense to reduce our exposure in our own yards for the best protection against Lyme Disease.